1.9K Reviews | 4.7 Star Rating | 20+ years of experience | 72k+ Patients Treated

 Prescription Ointments Speeds healing via muscle relaxation Possible headaches or dizziness 4–8 weeks

-Botox Injections Minimally invasive, office procedure Costs more, temporary effect (~3 months) 6–8 weeks
+Botox Injections Minimally invasive, office procedure More costly, temporary (~3 months) 6–8 weeks

 Surgery (Sphincterotomy) Highest cure rate for chronic fissures Risk of incontinence, standard surgical risks 6–12 weeks

-By following these friendly, expert-backed tips at GastroDoxs, you can manage discomfort, prevent future tears, and get back to what you love-without pain.
-If you live in Houston and need hands-on guidance, schedule an appointment with Dr. Bharat Pothuri today!
+Follow these friendly, expert-backed tips from GastroDoxs to manage pain, prevent future tears, and get back to life without discomfort.
+If you are in Houston and need hands-on guidance, book an appointment with Dr. Bharat Pothuri today!

 Bharat Pothuri